 Archive - 2014 - News Article

-Barnes County will repair 500-pound plus granite steps at the courthouse that are beginning to sag, possibly creating a safety concern, despite complications.
-More in Monday's issue of the Times-Record.
+Barnes County has finished repairs on 500-pound plus granite steps at the courthouse that were beginning to sag, possibly creating a safety concern.
+More in Friday's issue of the Times-Record.